DevikaMishra/Automatic_tagging_of_clothing_in_E-Commerce/README.md

 Trousers
 Tops

 This project's entire description can be found at the link above.
-Feel free to contact me at devika.mishra@dataturks.com for any other details.
+Feel free to contact me at mishra.devika23@gmail.com or devika.mishra@dataturks.com for any other details.